-Corey Bruns is a Seminarian for the Diocese of Owensboro, Kentucky.
-He is a Third Year Theologian at Saint Meinrad Seminary and School of Theology in Southern Indiana.
+Corey Bruns is a Transitional Deacon and Seminarian for the Diocese of Owensboro, Kentucky.
+He is a Fourth Year Theologian at Saint Meinrad Seminary and School of Theology in Southern Indiana.
 While he currently lives in Kentucky, Corey was born a triplet into a family of 5 children and a rich line of German Catholic heritage in Quincy, IL.

 Corey graduated Class President from Crittenden County High School in Marion, Kentucky in 2012 and entered seminary the fall of the same year.
 He enjoys woodworking, cooking, gardening, designing websites, photography, playing organ, and videography.

 Corey graduated from Marian University and Bishop Simon Bruté College Seminary on May 7th, 2016.
 While in College Seminary Corey pursued his love of music through organ and voice lessons as well as singing with the Seminary Schola.
 Corey has many interests, one of which is this site.